samim23/polymath/README.md

 # Polymath

 Polymath uses machine learning to convert any music library (*e.g from Hard-Drive or YouTube*) into a music production sample-library.
-The tool automatically separates songs into stems (*beats, bass, etc.*), quantizes them to the same tempo and beat-grid (*e.g. 120bpm*) and analyzes musical structure (*e.g. verse, chorus, etc.), key (e.g C4, E3, etc.) and other infos (timbre, loudness, etc.).
+The tool automatically separates songs into stems (*beats, bass, etc.*), quantizes them to the same tempo and beat-grid (*e.g. 120bpm*) and analyzes musical structure (*e.g. verse, chorus, etc.*), key (*e.g C4, E3, etc.*) and other infos (*timbre, loudness, etc.*).
 The result is a searchable sample library that streamlines the workflow for music producers, DJs, and ML audio developers.

 <p align="center"><img  width="95%"  src="https://samim.io/static/upload/Frame_15.png" /></p>

-**Use-case example:** Polymath makes it effortless to combine elements from different songs to create unique compositions.
-Simply grab a beat from a Funkadelic track, a bassline from a Tito Puente piece, and fitting horns from a Fela Kuti song, and seamlessly integrate them into your DAW.

-**Use-case example:** Polymath enables you to effortlessly discover tracks that are musically related to any song in your library, based on key and other factors.
-It makes it a breeze to create a polished, hour-long DJ set.
+**Use-case:** Polymath makes it effortless to combine elements from different songs to create unique new compositions: Simply grab a beat from a Funkadelic track, a bassline from a Tito Puente piece, and fitting horns from a Fela Kuti song, and seamlessly integrate them into your DAW in record time.
+Polymath's search capability enables you to discover tracks that are musically related to any song in your library, making it a breeze to create a polished, hour-long mash-up DJ set.

 ## How does it work?
 - Music Source Separation is performed with the [Demucs](https://github.com/facebookresearch/demucs) neural network